 Department of Children and Youth Affairs Childcare Funding Programmes

-The Department of Children and Youth Affairs (DCYA) operates six government programmes; ECCE, CCS, CCSP, CCSR, CCSR(T) and TEC.
+The Department of Children and Youth Affairs (DCYA) operates six government programmes; ECCE, CCSP, CCSR, CCSR(T), TEC and NCS.
 Below is a short summary of each, for further detail click on the relevant subtabs.

 - Early Childhood Care and Education (ECCE): This programme is a universal childcare programme otherwise known as ‘free pre-school’;